100,000 Eyes on the Water

 The Home of SA Shark Activity

 We have become a vital asset in shark attack mitigation for the state of South Australia.
-Shark Watch is an interactive service providing coastal water users with up to date information on shark sightings.
-With more than 100,000 public users in the state of South Australia alone, Shark Watch is the number one domain for community shark sightings with coastal coverage from virtually every corner of the state!
+Shark Watch is an interactive service providing coastal water users with up-to-date information about shark sightings.
+With more than 100,000 public users in the state of South Australia alone, Shark Watch is the number one domain for local shark activity, with eyes on the water from virtually every corner of the state!

 Photograph by Steve Buck.